Electrical Systems for Healthcare Facilities

 Category 2 (General Care)

-Spaces where electrical system failure is likely to cause minor injury to patients, staff, or visitors.
-These areas include:
+Spaces where electrical system failure is likely to cause minor injury to patients, staff, or visitors, such as:

 - Inpatient bedrooms